 Our Board of Directors is currently comprised of seven members.
-The following information is provided with respect to the directors of the Company as at February 22, 2017:
+The following information is provided with respect to the directors of the Company as at February 22, 2018:

-Name and municipality of residence Age Present position and tenure Principal occupation during last five years Brendan Calder ^{2,3} Ontario, Canada 70 Director since June 1, 2015 Mr. Calder has been a Professor and an Entrepreneur in Residence at the Rotman School of Management, University of Toronto since 2001 (currently conducting the MBA course, GettingItDone), is Chair of Rotman's Desautels Centre for Integrative Thinking, was the founding Chair of the Rotman International Centre for Pension Management and is a Senior Fellow at Massey College.
-Mr. Calder was with CIBC Mortgages, Inc. and served as that company's Chair, President and CEO from 1995 to 2000.
+Name and municipality of residence Age Present position and tenure Principal occupation during last five years Brendan Calder ^{2,3} Ontario, Canada 71 Director since June 1, 2015 Mr. Calder has been a Professor and an Entrepreneur in Residence at the Rotman School of Management, University of Toronto since 2001 (currently conducting the MBA course, GettingItDone), is Chair of Rotman's Desautels Centre for Integrative Thinking, was the founding Chair of the Rotman International Centre for Pension Management and is a Senior Fellow at Massey College.
+Mr. Calder was a successful mortgage banker before that.
 Mr. Calder is also past Chair of the Peter F. Drucker Canadian Foundation and The Toronto International Film Festival Group and was a director of various public entities.
-He is a director of EllisDon Corporation and Equity Financial Holdings Inc. Bernard I. Ghert ^{1,2} Ontario, Canada 77 Director and Lead Director since June 1, 2015 Mr. Ghert was previously President and Chief Executive Officer of the Cadillac Fairview Corporation Limited from 1981 to 1987 and President of Stelworth Investments Inc. from 1987 to 1992.
+He is a director of EllisDon Corporation and Equity Financial Trust.
+Mr. Calder holds a Bachelor of Mathematics degree from the University of Waterloo and attended the Advance Management Program at Harvard University.
+Mr. Calder is an Institute of Corporate Directors certified director (ICD.D).
+Bernard I. Ghert ^{1,2} Ontario, Canada 78 Director and Lead Director since June 1, 2015 Mr. Ghert was previously President and Chief Executive Officer of the Cadillac Fairview Corporation Limited from 1981 to 1987 and President of Stelworth Investments Inc. from 1987 to 1992.
 Mr. Ghert has been a director of many organizations in the private and public sectors, including Cadillac Fairview, Stelworth, CT Financial and Canada Trust, Wellington Insurance and the Canada Deposit Insurance Corporation.
 Mr. Ghert has served as Director of the Managers of several Middlefield Funds, President of the Canadian Institute of Public Real Estate Companies and was a former member of the Advisory Board of the Office of the Superintendent of Financial Institutions.
 Mr. Ghert currently is Chairman of the Independent Review Committee of Middlefield Fund Management Limited, President of the B.I.
 Ghert Family Foundation, President of Coppi Holdings Ltd., a Director on Sinai Health System's Board and Past Chair of the Mount Sinai Hospital Board of Directors.